vu-rdm-tech/yoda-vu-nl/gettingstarted-youth/irods.md

-# Yoda for Institutions for Open Societies
+# Yoda for Dynamics of Youth
 ## iRODS protocol support
 As Yoda is based on iRODS technology, high speed and restartable data transfer is possible using the iRODS communication protocol.